hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

 Appendix A.  Acknowledgments

-   The author has discussed the pros and cons of this approach with multiple people, including Viktor Dukhovni and Warren Kumari.
+   The author has discussed the pros and cons of this approach with multiple people, including:

+   *  Viktor Dukhovni

+   *  Warren Kumari.

+   *  Tuomo Soini

+Hardaker                  Expires 23 April 2022                 [Page 7]

+Internet-Draft     Intentionally Temporarily Insecure       October 2021

+   *  Paul Wouters

 Appendix B.  Github Version of this document